basecs101/spring-boot-payroll-app/README.md

       if (employee == null) {
          throw new EmployeeNotFoundException("Employee")
    }

+22. `@Value` : This annotation is used for reading value of the variable of application.yml into classes as field names.
+23. `@Profile` : This is used to set a profile. eg. local, dev , stg, prod etc.
 > The main() method uses Spring Boot’s SpringApplication.run() method to launch an application.
 Did you notice that there was not a single line of XML?
 There is no web.xml file, either.
 This web application is 100% pure Java and you did not have to deal with configuring any plumbing or infrastructure.

 ---